 WHAT IS THE DIFFERENCE BETWEEN HIRING CHEAP DEVELOPERS AND EXPENSIVE EXPERIENCED DEVS?

 The main difference between developers with vast experience or good education and inexperienced ones is that they use standard patterns.
 Experienced developers focused on the simplicity and usability of their code.
 It is much harder to write quality code while reducing the general complexity.
-The standard patterns are simpler to maintain, faster to produce and the most important – easier to read by other developers.
-Consequently, it reduces the amount of the code that is running and speeds up the system in general.
-Predictivity of the professional team members cuts the number of code conflicts and brings more logic into the code.
+The standard patterns are simpler to maintain, faster to produce, and most important – easier to read by other developers.
+Consequently, it reduces the amount of code that is running and speeds up the system in general.
+The predictivity of the professional team members cuts the number of code conflicts and brings more logic into the code.
 It requires not only great technical skills of developers but in-depth knowledge and understanding of applied approaches.
 There are certain qualifications to look for while hiring software developers.

-This category of specialists has extensive experience in programming nevertheless continues to master their professional skills.
+This category of specialists has extensive experience in programming but nevertheless continues to master their professional skills.
 They practice using various libraries and tools in order to find the best solution for every situation.
 Good software developers would always stay critical and make decisions based on the context.
-They are recognized by great problem-solving skills, analytical thinking, and high productivity.
+They are recognized for great problem-solving skills, analytical thinking, and high productivity.
 The first thing to consider is that the level of productivity is never measured by the number of code lines.
 In fact, they write fewer lines but keep the code simple and clean.
-It enables preventing code conflicts and various bugs.
+It enables the prevention of code conflicts and various bugs.
 Moreover, such code is easier to maintain and faster to test.
 Experienced developers won’t spend additional time on rewriting as the code is written well from scratch and easily read by other team members.
 They always leave constructive comments and provide full documentation in opposite to cheap IT specialists.
 Good developers are beneficial to any development process since their contribution results in the efficient work of the whole team.
-Any arisen issues are discussed and resolved by regular and close collaboration with project managers, QAs and team leaders.
+Any arisen issues are discussed and resolved by regular and close collaboration with project managers, QAs, and team leaders.
 It increases the general team support as experienced developers are able to suggest a lot of workable solutions on their own.
 If you find a good software developer, their expertise will easily cover the following requirements and bring the most value to your project:

 - Proficient in programming